Skip to content

 Components

 Astro components are the basic building blocks of any Astro project.
-They are HTML-only templating components with no client-side runtime.
-You can spot an Astro component by its file extension: .astro.
+They are HTML-only templating components with no client-side runtime and use the .astro file extension.

 Astro components are extremely flexible.
 An Astro component can be as small as a snippet of HTML, like a collection of common <meta> tags that make SEO easy to work with.
 Components can be reusable UI elements, like a header or a profile card.
 Astro components can even contain an entire page layout or, when located in the special src/pages/ folder, be an entire page itself.